Mjz86/String/rope_paper.md

  // note that std::ranges::reverse is used for all of the elem_meta_t, not just the 6 bits , this does 2 things at once,  first : each physical index remains unique,  second,  the implace_vector operations essentially are just insert and delete in the children.
 // least significant bits
  size_t physical_index:6;

+ // overview  of how simd might be designed  :
+ // first , we do ceil(elem_count/8.0) pre-fetch instructions,
+ // second we set up the `temp` simd register, then we use (  load ) a 512bit ( 8×size_t) simd register to compare for ceil(elem_count/8.0)  times.
+ // we shift the results in a uint64_t  and then use a std::count(r/l)_(zero/one)

+// the delete and insert are performed by 2 std::ranges::reverse  operations,
+// for deleting a segment  , we  first reverse the data beginning from that segment  with length of elem_count-indexof(segment), then we reverse again  from beginning of the segment  with length of elem_count-sizeof(segment) -indexof(segment)
+// for inserting  we  first reverse the data beginning from that segment  with length of elem_count-indexof(segment), then we reverse again  from indexof(segment)+sizeof(segment) with length of elem_count-sizeof(segment) -indexof(segment)
+// the first std::ranges::reverse  does both fetching and reversing  , but by the time we reach the second reversing, we've  already fetched that data ,so , the second one would be way quicker.

 };
-// important node is that we *cannot* make the node size dynamic,  because that would mess up the data layout in many different ways , and would significantly hurt simd potential and bit feild layouts. struct node  {
+// important node is that we *cannot* make the node size dynamic,  because that would mess up the data layout in many different ways , and would significantly hurt simd potential and bit feild layouts, and the simd logic. struct alignas(over_aligned/* we could maybe align to a page boundary ( eg. 4096byte ) if we choose the node to be one page size , this would give us more benefit because all of the metadata would be in a single page, (eg. B=56) */) node  {
 // the reason for not using the elem_meta_t directly is because the MSVC ( and presumably other compilers )  std::ranges::reverse  only uses simd for the basic integral or pointer types , but the data can be used by std::bit_cast .
  /*elem_meta_t*/  size_t elem_meta[/* logical indexies*/8*ceil(B/8.0) /* to ensure that no padding is between this , and the children_storage, this , and the alignment helps make this a better simd optimized array*/ ];// implicitly aligned by alignas(sizeof(elem)) alignas(sizeof(elem))  children_storage[/* physical indexies*/B];// all the algorithms work with logical indexes,  physical indexes are not much relevant, this can be thought of as a pre allocated region,  the when we do the double-reverse operations,  we allocate or deallocate the selected elements,  but the allocation and deallocation are not really from memory,  but from the empty elements , we dont really care that these are not in linear order , because  all of them are in this node , and each of them is one cache line , so theres really not much benefit , especially considering how much mutation operations move these around .